pts/pts-xtiny/README.txt

 Q15.
 Can I use the `strip' command to strip unneeded symbols?
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-No, `strip' and most other ELF tools don't understand the non-debugging output of xtiny, because the section table is missing.
+No, `strip' and most other ELF tools don't understand the non-debugging output of pts-xtiny, because the section table is missing.

 You can use `sstrip' though, but it's unnecessary.